European integration: Proto-integration period

 The question of how to avoid wars between the nation-states was essential for the first theories.
 Federalism and functionalism proposed the containment of the nation-state, while transactionalism sought to theorise the conditions for the stabilisation of the nation-state system.
 Early federalism was more like a political movement calling for European federation by various political actors, for example, Altiero Spinelli calling for a federal Europe in his Ventotene Manifesto, and Paul Valéry envisioning European civilization for unity.
 State sovereignty was an issue for federalists who hoped political organizations at higher regional level would solve the issue.
-Representative scholar of functionalism is David Mitrany, who also sees states and their sovereignty as core problem that one should restrain states to prevent future wars.
-However, Mitrany disagreed with regional integration as he viewed it as mere replication of state-model.
+A representative scholar of functionalism was David Mitrany, who also saw states and their sovereignty as a core problem and believed that one should restrain states to prevent future wars.
+However, Mitrany disagreed with regional integration as he viewed it as mere replication of the state-model.
 Transactionalism, on the other hand, sees increased cross-border exchanges as promoting regional integration so that the risk of war is reduced.